Architect’s Key Materials for Beautiful, Durable Homes in Kitsap County

 • Standard: Alum-clad wood or fiberglass punched openings

-• Upgrade: Triple-pane, tilt/turn, thermally broken aluminum, floor-to-ceiling glass
+• Upgrade: Triple-pane, tilt/turn, thermally broken aluminum, floor-to-ceiling glass, high-efficiency

 • Premium: Minimal-frames, steel windows